wp-plugins/oasis-workflow/readme.txt

 If you need help setting up the roles, we recommend the [User Role Editor plugin](http://wordpress.org/extend/plugins/user-role-editor/ "User Role Editor plugin").

-Videos to help you get started with Oasis Workflow:
+= Videos to help you get started with Oasis Workflow =

-Applicable for Oasis Workflow Pro - when creating a new workflow.
-However, this video is helpful to understand how to modify the out of the box workflow.
+Creating and Editing a workflow

 [youtube https://www.youtube.com/watch?v=PKHJN_X--Vs]